francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

     - `wiki_wiki`: Initializes a Wikipedia API object for fetching page data.

 3. **Filter Functions**:
-    - `filter_sentences_vectorised(sentences, words_to_filter)`: Filters out sentences that contain any of the specified words.
+    - `filter_sentences_vectorised`: Filters out sentences that contain any of the specified words.
 This function processes the sentences to ensure they are of equal length, splits them into words, and removes sentences containing the specified words.
-    - `filter_sentences(sentences, words_to_filter)`: A non-vectorized version of the filtering function for comparison.
+    - `filter_sentences`: A non-vectorized version of the filtering function for comparison.

 4. **Graph Construction**:
     - The script includes a series of functions to build and filter the graph:
-    - `fetch_wikipedia_page(title)`: Fetches a Wikipedia page and its links.
+    - `fetch_wikipedia_page`: Fetches a Wikipedia page and its links.
-    - `build_graph(pages)`: Main function to build the graph.
+    - `build_graph`: Main function to build the graph.
 It initializes a NetworkX graph, fetches pages and their links, applies filters, and adds nodes and edges to the graph.
-    - `filter_links(links)`: Applies the link filter to remove irrelevant links.
+    - `filter_links`: Applies the link filter to remove irrelevant links.
-    - `filter_categories(categories)`: Applies the category filter to remove irrelevant categories.
+    - `filter_categories`: Applies the category filter to remove irrelevant categories.

 5. **Serialization and Deserialization**:
-    - `save_graph(graph, filename)`: Saves the graph to a file using pickle.
+    - `save_graph`: Saves the graph to a file using pickle.
 This step makes it possible to reuse the graph without constructing it again a second time.
-    - `load_graph(filename)`: Loads a graph from a file using pickle (only if it was saved before).
+    - `load_graph`: Loads a graph from a file using pickle (only if it was saved before).

 6. **Parallel Processing**:
     - Utilizes `concurrent.futures` for fetching Wikipedia pages in parallel, speeding up the graph construction process.